MediaTek-Labs/mips_tool_chain/release_scripts/nanotemplate/github.md

 <div id="release-notes"></div>

 ## Release Notes
 #### New Features
+* The toolchain implements a 64-bit `time_t` type to avoid the Y2K38 issue.
+This must be explicitly enabled by passing the flag -muse-64bit-time_t  on the compiler command line and it has the following effects: time_t as defined by #include <time.h> becomes 64-bit wide
+  * Compiled defines macro `__nanomips_64bit_time_t__` which user code can use to detect this condition.
+  * Library search paths in the link command get updated to use a standard C library with 64-bit time_t.
+Note: Link command-lines that specify an explicit search path for the C library must be manually updated!
+  * ABI Version field in the ELF header of output objects is incremented to 1 and  these objects can not be inter-linked with legacy objects that use a 32-bit time_t.
+A new linker option
+ `-Wl,--allow-abi-mismatch`  can be used to force inter-linking with a broken time_t  ABI, if absolutely required.
+  * Objects can be inspected with `nanomips-elf-llvm-readelf -h` and those built with the work-around enabled will exhibit an incremented ABI Version (1 instead of 0).
-* Provide dummy interfaces for floating point (fenv/cfenv) headers.
-Thor/nanoMIPS processor does not have hardware floating point capability.
+*Provide dummy interfaces for floating point (fenv/cfenv) headers.
+The nanoMIPS I7200 processor does not have hardware floating point capability.
 The library support provides is just sufficient to satisfy compile/link requirements for projects that refer to the interface.

+#### Bug Fixes

+#### Other Changes

+#### Known issues

+* The relocation-minimization pass in the assembler results in instructions with invalid branch targets in some cases.
+This pass is disabled by default and it is advisable to keep it disabled until further notice.

 <div id="documentation"></div>